This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Self Guided Audio Walking Tour of Washington DC Neighborhoods

-They are free to download, and cost $1.99 to upgrade so that you can walk from point to point and be guided as you listen.
+The tours are free to download, and cost $1.99 to upgrade so that you can cruise from point to point and be guided as you listen.

 Museums at the National Mall